Venezuela: Bolivarian government under Chávez: 1999–2013

-A collapse in confidence in the existing parties led to Hugo Chávez being elected president in 1998 and the subsequent launch of a "Bolivarian Revolution", beginning with a 1999 constituent assembly to write a new Constitution.
-The Revolution refers to a left-wing populism social movement and political process led by Chávez, who founded the Fifth Republic Movement in 1997 and the United Socialist Party of Venezuela in 2007.
-The "Bolivarian Revolution" is named after Simón Bolívar.
+Chávez was elected president in 1998 under a collapse in confidence in the existing parties, which also launched the Bolivarian Revolution, beginning with a 1999 constituent assembly to write a new constitution.
+The revolution refers to a left-wing populist social movement and political process led by Chávez, who founded the Fifth Republic Movement in 1997 and the United Socialist Party of Venezuela in 2007.
+The Bolivarian Revolution is named after Simón Bolívar.

-According to Chávez and other supporters, the "Bolivarian Revolution" sought to build a mass movement to implement Bolivarianism—popular democracy, economic independence, equitable distribution of revenues, and an end to political corruption.
-They interpret Bolívar's ideas from a populist perspective, using socialist rhetoric.
-This led to formation of the Fifth Republic of Venezuela, commonly known as the Bolivarian Republic of Venezuela, that continues to the present day.
-Venezuela has been considered the Bolivarian Republic following the adoption of the new Constitution of 1999.

 Following Chávez's election, Venezuela developed into a dominant-party system, dominated by the United Socialist Party of Venezuela.
-In April 2002, Chávez was briefly ousted from power in the 2002 Venezuelan coup d'état attempt following popular demonstrations by his opponents, but Chavez returned after two days as a result of demonstrations by poor Chávez supporters and actions by the military.
-Chávez remained in power after an all-out national strike that lasted from December 2002 to February 2003, including a strike/lockout in the state oil company PDVSA.
+Chávez was briefly ousted from power in a 2002 Venezuelan coup attempt following demonstrations by his opponents.
+Efforts by interim president Pedro Carmona to nullify the 1999 constitution and undo Chávez's reforms provoked popular outcry and caused support by the military for the coup to wane.
+Chávez returned after two days as a result of demonstrations by Chávez supporters and actions by the military.
+Chávez remained in power after a national strike lasted from December 2002 to February 2003, including a strike/lockout in the state oil company PDVSA.
+Following the failed coup attempt, Chávez sought to limit the influence of his political opponents by promoting state television and restricting the influence of privately owned media.
+Chávez survived further political tests, including a 2004 recall referendum.
+He was elected for another term in December 2006.
+The first US sanctions against Venezuelan officials were imposed in 2008.

-Capital flight before and during the strike led to the reimposition of currency controls.
+Income inequality declined and Venezuelans' quality of life improved at the third fastest rate worldwide during Chávez's administration.
+From 2006 to 2011, Venezuela moved up seven spots on the Human Development Index, to 73 out of 187.
+The poverty rate declined from 48.6% to 29.5% from 2002 to 2011.
+The economy grew by 95% from 2003 to 2010.
+Social spending per person tripled, and access to healthcare and education improved.
+Chávez initiated Bolivarian missions, programs aimed at helping the poor.
+The missions increased health coverage, improved education and virtually eliminated illiteracy, but failed to meet their housing goals.
+During Mission Robinson, nearly 1.5 million adults learned to read.

+From 2006 to 2013, PDVSA's external debt increased from $3 billion to $35 billion.
+The economy had become dependent on the exportation of oil, with crude accounting for 86% of exports, and a high price per barrel to support social programs.
+The reliance of Chávez's socioeconomic policies on oil sales and importing goods resulted in large amounts of debt, no change to corruption in Venezuela and culminated into an economic crisis.

 In the subsequent decade, the government was forced into currency devaluations.
 These devaluations did not improve the situation of the people who rely on imported products or locally produced products that depend on imported inputs, while dollar-denominated oil sales account for the majority of exports.
-The profits of the oil industry were lost to "social engineering" and corruption, instead of investments needed to maintain oil production.
+Profits of the oil industry were lost to "social engineering" and corruption, instead of investments needed to maintain oil production.